-One catch-all solution has been design-build – a project delivery method in which the design and construction services are contracted by a single entity known as the design–builder.
-CRE brokers are making the design-builder their second call after a tenant expresses interest in acquiring space or there is a vacancy.
-Although design-build is not new, the reliance on a trusted partner earlier in the commercial real estate process is gaining traction to maximize deal efficiency.
+No matter the market, one catch-all solution has been design-build – a project delivery method in which the design and construction services are contracted by a single entity known as the design–builder.
+CRE brokers are making the design-builder their second call after a tenant expresses interest in acquiring space or there’s a vacancy.
+Although design-build is not new, the reliance on a trusted partner earlier in the commercial real estate process is gaining traction to maximize deal efficiency as well as minimize cost escalations and material delays.

 Here are five reasons why: